Skip to content

 Today his observation of the variable intensity levels of emitted biophotons is used industrially Quality determination fresh Chinese herbs are used.

 According to current knowledge, biophotons are not emitted by dead objects, but only by living cells.
-Likewise, it has not yet been proven that information can be transferred from dead materials (e.g. rock) to others, such as water, as is often done by Manufacturers of water filter systems presented in advertising brochures.
+Likewise, it has not yet been proven that information can be transferred from dead materials (e.g. rock) to others, such as water, as is often done by Manufacturers of water filter systems in advertising brochures.

 Leave a Reply